novneetsingh/zylentrix-assignment/README.md

 3. **Setup MongoDB**

    - Ensure you have MongoDB installed and running locally, or use a MongoDB cloud service.
-   - Update your MongoDB connection string in your configuration (if applicable) to connect to your database.
+   - Update your MongoDB connection string in `config/database.js` to connect to your database.

 4. **Start the Server**